k2view-academy/K2View-Academy/articles/AI_fusion/01_overview.md

-## The Enterprise AI Challenge
+## The Challenges Enterprises Face in Adopting AI

 AI applications face a fundamental disconnect when interfacing with enterprise data.
 While foundation models are trained on extensive general knowledge, they lack access to your organization's specific, real-time operational data that is essential for delivering meaningful business interactions.

 Industry research shows that 50-70% of customer service inquiries require direct access to enterprise systems.
-Questions such as "What's my current account balance?" or "Why was my bill higher this month?" demand immediate access to customer-specific data distributed across multiple business systems.
+This is particularly true for questions such as "What's my current account balance?" or "Why was my bill higher this month?" that rely on real-time access to customer data that is stored across multiple business systems.

-This need presents several critical data challenges for enterprises:
+Meeting this need involves several significant data challenges for enterprises:

 - **Data Fragmentation** — enterprise data resides across dozens of disparate systems (CRM, billing, ERP, support platforms), making it difficult to deliver complete, unified information to AI applications.
 - **Real-time Requirements** — AI applications require quick access to up-to-date data to deliver accurate and responsive conversational experiences.